THE PROBLEM: Meet Joe, whose Doctor has Billed him for the Medicare Coinsurance

 EXCEPTIONS: The Medicare Advantage plan must pay the full coinsurance for the following services, regardless of the Medicaid rate:

-Example to illustrate the proposal and the final budget provision. he Medicare rate for Mary's specialist visit is $200, of which her Medicare Advantage plan pays $150 and Mary is charged a copayment of $50.
-The Medicaid rate for the same service is $150.
+Example to illustrate the current rates and the 2019 proposal.
+The Medicare rate for Mary's specialist visit is $185.
+The Medicaid rate for the same service is $120.